 Many butterfly caterpillars have no defenses at all, save for green or brown coloration that helps them blend into their surroundings.
-However, the Black swallowtail caterpillar has a defense in the the form of a very offensive odor she can emit to help repel predators.
-It comes from a V-shaped organ that’s located behind her head, ordinarily out of sight.
-Some caterpillar species aren’t safe for humans to touch, but this one is.
-So, gently touch the caterpillar with your finger.
-She’s harmless and dry to the touch.
-She’ll react by quickly contorting her body — you can feel how muscular it is.
+However, the Black Swallowtail caterpillar has a defense in the form of a very offensive odor she can emit to help repel predators.
+It comes from a V-shaped organ located behind her head, ordinarily kept out of sight.
+To see the organ gently touch the caterpillar with your finger.
+It’s harmless and will feel dry to the touch.
+It’ll react by quickly contorting its body — you can feel its musculature.
 Like a Jack-in-the-box, you’ll see the bright-orange V pop right up and immediately smell the strong odor.
-In a few moments, if there’s no further provocation, she’ll relax, go back to her munching, and the smell will dissipate.
-Wish her luck, she’ll need lots of it on her way to becoming a butterfly.
-This smelly defense won’t deter all predators and life for her is fraught with danger.
+In a few moments, if there’s no further provocation, it’ll relax, go back to its munching, and the smell will dissipate.
+It will need lots of it on its way to becoming a butterfly — this smelly defense won’t deter all predators and life for this caterpillar (and most others) is fraught with danger.

 Farming the insect way

 Looking more closely at your plants, do you see aphids?
 These tiny, pear-shaped, mostly all-female insects feed in colonies and suck nutritious plant juices needed by young shoots and twigs.
-This makes aphids very destructive if there’s a heavy infestation.
-Fortunately, aphids are a favorite prey of ladybugs, green lacewings, hover flies and others, so that would seem to be the end of their story in a healthy backyard habitat.
+Aphids can be very destructive to plants if there’s a substantial infestation.
+However, they’re a favorite prey of ladybugs, green lacewings, hoverflies and others, so that would seem to be the end of their story.

 But, as it happens, aphids have friends in high places: Many ant species prize aphids as “pets.”
 Aphids excrete a sugary waste product (called honeydew) that some ant species like so well they herd and keep aphids “stabled.”
 At night the aphids are kept in long chambers dug along the stalk of a plant.
-The aphids are carried each day by the ants to their grazing “pasture” on the plant and carried again at night to their place of safety.
-The aphids are guarded by ant patrols.
+The aphids are carried each day by the ants to their grazing “pasture” on the plant and carried again at night back to their place of safety.
+Not just that, but ant patrols guard them.
+Precious “livestock,” indeed!

 The aphid pets don’t try to escape.
 They have fresh plant food and a SWAT team at hand.
-It’s a pretty easy living for these lucky ones.
-Study the colony of aphids on your plant and you might see ants “milking” aphids — lapping up honeydew even as it’s being excreted.
+It’s a pretty easy life for these lucky ones.
+Study the colony of aphids on your plant, and you might see ants “milking” aphids — that is, lapping up honeydew even as it’s being excreted.
 In spite of ant protectors, a healthy wildlife habitat has more than enough predators to keep the aphid population under control.

 Surveying the milkweed

 We all know the story of everybody’s favorite butterfly, the valiant Monarch, who flies thousands of miles from and to resting spots in Mexico and southern California.
 Many folks don’t realize that along the way the Monarchs lay eggs.
 Have you planted milkweeds in your yard?
-Monarchs look for milkweeds to lay their eggs on.
+Monarchs look for milkweeds on which to lay their eggs.

-The Monarch who begins the trip north in spring from down south is the same who migrated there last fall.
+A Monarch female who begins the trip north in spring from down south is the same one who migrated there last fall.
 She is now seven or eight months old and has flown thousands of miles fighting wind currents and extreme weather.
-She’s had to search hard to find milkweed plants and she’s laid hundreds of eggs.
-Many of the protective orange-and-black scales on her wings have been rubbed off; now there’s an edge missing and little tears may be making it harder for her to fly.
+She’s had to search hard to find milkweed plants, and she’s laid hundreds of eggs.
+Many of the protective orange-and-black scales on her wings have probably been rubbed off, and there may even be an edge missing, or little tears may be making it harder for her to fly.
 She’s exhausted and weak.
-About half way back to her northern range, her body gives out and she dies.
-But the story doesn’t end with her death: Her children, and even some of her children’s children, will continue to press northward, some up into Canada.
+About halfway back to her northern range, her body gives out, and she dies.
+But her story doesn’t end with her death: Her children and even some of her children’s children will continue to press northward, some up into Canada.

 In the fall, the last generation of this year’s Monarchs will make the long flight south to their winter home.
 By day they fly, frequently riding the wind.
 Like us, they need to stop for meals and so, incidentally, give us the pleasure of seeing them flit from flower to flower.
 We have an opportunity to watch them then in their prime, at their showiest best.
 A yard without food for them is a sad yard, indeed.
 At night they rest, look for them to be hanging in trees, in large roosts.
 When you begin to start seeing Monarchs regularly during the day, look up, up past the height of your tallest trees, maybe 100 feet into the sky.
 With luck, you’ll see groups of hundreds, even thousands, as they glide southward.
 It’s a sight you won’t soon forget.